parnic/node-screenlogic/README.md

 ### SLScheduleData

-An array of these are passed as an argument to the emitted `getScheduleData` event.
+Passed as an argument to the emitted `getScheduleData` event.
 Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events.

 #### Properties

+* `data` - array of schedule datum
   * `scheduleId` - the associated scheduleId
   * `circuitId` - the circuit this schedule affects
   * `startTime` - the start time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
   * `stopTime` - the stop time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
   * `dayMask` - 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127 (see [conversion functions](#decodedaymaskmask))
   * `flags`
     * bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
     * bit 1 indicates whether heat setPoint should be changed
   * `heatCmd` - integer indicating the desired heater mode.
 Valid values are:
     * HeatModes.HEAT_MODE_OFF
     * HeatModes.HEAT_MODE_SOLAR
     * HeatModes.HEAT_MODE_SOLARPREFERRED
     * HeatModes.HEAT_MODE_HEATPUMP
     * HeatModes.HEAT_MODE_DONTCHANGE
   * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)
   * `days` - which days this schedule is active for; this is just the `dayMask` property run through [decodeDayMask)`](#decodedaymaskmask) for convenience

 ### SLSetEquipmentConfigurationData